LDAWG-a11y/a11yWebApp/src/guides/creating-accessible-pdfs-from-libreoffice-writer.md

 #### Blinking text

-Select text and go to Styles menu, and choose “Clear Formatting”.
+Select text and go to Styles menu and choose “Clear Formatting”.

 ### Footnotes and Endnotes